 |

-Self-Improvement | | Μη ως μύρια μέλλων έτη ζην. Το χρεών επήρτηται. Έως ζης, έως έξεστιν, αγαθός γενού.
-Do not act as if you are going to live ten thousand years.
-The inevitable hangs over you.
-As long as you live, while it is in your power, be good. — Marcus Aurelius, 121-180 AD, Roman Emperor ‐ Meditations IV, 16 | | Ει βούλει αγαθός είναι, πρώτον πίστευσον ότι κακός εί.
-If you want to become good, first believe that you are bad. — Epictetus, 50-120 AD, Ancient Greek Stoic philosopher | | |
+| Self-Improvement | | Μη ως μύρια μέλλων έτη ζην. Το χρεών επήρτηται. Έως ζης, έως έξεστιν, αγαθός γενού.
+Don’t live as if destined to live a thousand years.
+The inevitable end hangs over you.
+While you live, while it is in your power, be good. — Marcus Aurelius, 121-180 AD, Roman Emperor ‐ Meditations IV, 16 | | Ει βούλει αγαθός είναι, πρώτον πίστευσον ότι κακός εί.
+If you want to become good, first believe that you are bad. — Epictetus, 50-120 AD, Ancient Greek Stoic philosopher | | | |

 |